williamngan/pts/guide/md/_0100_Get_started.md

 var form = space.getForm();
 ```

-In future, you may create your own forms by extending `CanvasForm` or `Form` class.
+Do you know you can create your own forms by extending `CanvasForm` or `Form` class?
 It's like making your own pencils.
-So you can also initiate your form like this:
+You can initiate your custom form like this:

 ```
-var form = new BeautifulForm( space );
+// Initiate your own BeautifulForm class var form = new BeautifulForm( space );
 ```

 Now we have paper and pencil.
 What should we draw?

 ### Drawing a point
-The `space`, which we just created, contains some handy variables.
+The `space`, which we have created, contains some handy variables.
 For example, the `pointer` variable tells us the current position of pointer in space (ie, mouse or touch position).
 Let's use it to draw a point.

 To render an animation continuously, we need to add a "player" to the space.
 A "player" can be a callback function to run your animation, or an object that specifies functions for `start`, `animate`, and `action`.
 You may add multiple players to a space.